James Alexander Owen: Early life

-Owen was born to Samuel Henry Clay Owen and Sarah Josephine Mazique in Natchez, Mississippi.
-Little James had a twin named Henry and three younger brothers as well.
-Samuel Owen was a teacher and later became the president of Natchez College.
+Owen was born on September 6, 1891, in Natchez, Mississippi into a Black family, to parents Samuel Henry Clay Owen and Sarah Josephine Mazique.
+James had a twin named Henry, and three younger brothers as well.
+His father Samuel Owen was a teacher, and later became the president of Natchez Junior College (also known as Natchez College).

-The school had been founded in 1885 in an effort to educate African American Baptist reverends.
-By the early 1900s, Natchez College was one of the few private institutions of higher learning that contributed significantly to the education of African Americans.
 Owen's mother was a matron of the college.
+The school had been founded in 1885 in an effort to educate African American Baptists.
+By the early 1900s, Natchez Junior College was one of the few local private institutions of higher learning that contributed significantly to the education of African Americans.

 Owen and his brothers were part of a small community of highly educated African Americans in Mississippi.
 His parents made sure their sons never stopped learning and prospering from their educational resources.
 After graduating from public school, Owen and all his brothers eventually attended Natchez College.
 Owen graduated in 1912 and moved to Nashville to attend Meharry Medical College, form which he graduated in 1916.
 When he finished school, the Owen went to intern in Old General Hospital No. 7 in Kansas City.